HenestrosaDev/ios-interview-questions/README.md

 	iBeacons are now deprecated, so I wouldn't bother preparing this question.
 However, I will provide its answer for the sake of completeness.

 	The answer depends on your experience with iBeacons.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I haven't had much experience with it due to its low popularity.
 However, I once made a project to send notifications or special offers to customers who were browsing nearby products in a store.
 	</details>